15 street food worth the trip across Austria, editor-ranked by TableJourney. All Austria guides.

 mariahilf · Naschmarkt 421-436, 1060 Wien

-Naschmarkt Deli at the centre of Vienna's Naschmarkt is the all-day breakfast and Levantine counter, the shakshuka and sabich the brunch crowd's most-photographed plate.
+Naschmarkt Deli at the centre of Vienna's Naschmarkt is the all-day breakfast and Levantine counter, with shakshuka and sabich that draw a steady brunch.

 Tip: Open every day; the breakfast carte runs all day, useful for jet-lag arrivals from outside the EU.